obihill/restive.js/README.md

 </script>
 ```

+### Example 1 - Build with Breakpoints

 Let's try a basic example.
-Say we have designed a HTML5 Web site and we want to make it Responsive to a specific set of breakpoints: 240, 320, 480, 640, 960, 1024, and 1280.
+Say we have designed a HTML5 Website and we want to make it Responsive to a specific set of breakpoints: 240, 320, 480, 640, 960, 1024, and 1280.
 Our Restive.JS Setup will look something like this:

 ```html
 <script>